 “Although economic conditions are projected to improve following their sudden drop, real output is expected to be 1.6 percent lower in the fourth quarter of 2021 than it was in the fourth quarter of last year.”

-The Fed also cites statistics revealing an expected recovery portrayed through the optic of an increasing Federal Funds Rate (midpoint) forecast to rise toward 1.5% end of 2020, 2% of 2021, 2.2% of 2022.
+The Fed also cites statistics revealing an expected recovery.
+This is portrayed through the optic of an increasing Federal Funds Rate (midpoint) forecast to rise toward 1.5% end of 2020, 2% of 2021, 2.2% of 2022.

-The Barrett Group gives clients a significant leg up through our unique five-stage Career Change Process, supporting them with a six-member-team of professionals to get into the market eﬀectively and faster than they ever could on their own, regardless of industry or geography.
+The Barrett Group gives our clients a significant leg up.
+We have a unique five-stage Career Change Process.
+We add the support of a six-member team of professionals.
+This group helps you set up the framework of your job search.
+We help to ensure you get into the job market effectively.
+And help you to be faster than you ever could on your own, regardless of industry or geography.

-Are you prepared for the recovery?
+Are you ready for the recovery?
 Let’s talk and find out!